KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 komodo-cli -ac_name=VRSC importprivkey UtrRXqvRFUAtCrCTRAHPH6yroQKUrrTJRmxt2h5U4QTUN1jCxTAh
 ```

+This may take some time and will display the coin name and address after each import.
+You can tail the coin specific `debug.log` files to check the progress.

-### Validate the address
+### Validate the addresses

 After all the addresses are imported, using the respective `<COIN>-cli`, validate all addresses and make sure the response has `ismine:true`.
-If you have `ismine:false`, dPoW will not work for that coin.
+If you have `ismine:false`, your address hasn't imported correctly and dPoW will not work for that coin.
 Sample command for that is below.

 ```bash
 komodo-cli validateaddress RVNKRr2uxPMxJeDwFnTKjdtiLtcs7UzCZn